Tarek-Chaouali/partitioning/README.md

 ## Usage
-import the library into your project and call the paritition method the partition method need a list of objects ( no specific object type required)  and sublist size .
+import the library into your project and call the paritition method

+the partition method needs :
+1. list of objects ( no specific object type required)
+2. sublist size .
 Please refer to the javadoc for more information about the method requirements.

 ## Contributing
 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch
-5. Submit a pull request :D
+5. Submit a pull request
-## History

 ## License
 The project is distributed under GNU GPLv3  license